 - Past papers have had passages containing excerpts from Volenti Non-Fit Injuria, Consent, Torts, Crime, and Contracts.
 While questions are directly based on the passage’s contents, having foundational legal knowledge can aid with the application-focused questions.

 - Our mentors also advised students to read articles on websites like Bar and Bench and LiveLaw to stay abreast with all major legal developments.

 - This is one of the simpler sections since it tackles 10th-grade maths.
 The mathematical concepts we learned then have been redesigned into tables and graphs that test your data interpretation and analysis skills.

 - Students end up losing marks here due to frivolous mistakes.
 Better preparation and practice can ensure you attempt the questions accurately and glean those final few marks that make the difference between them.
 Top rank and a lower one.

 - Practice, practice, and some more practice is the key to acing this section.

 - Finish books such as Verbal and Non-Verbal Reasoning by RS Aggarwal and Analytical Reasoning by MK Pandey.

 Getting a seat in a top NLU isn’t an easy task.
-But with these tips on how to crack CLAT exam, you’ll be better positioned to clear the competitive cutoffs.
+But with these tips on how to crack the CLAT exam, you’ll be better positioned to clear the competitive cutoffs.

-IMS Get.Set.Law offers live online as well as classroom programs that offer 800 hours of intensive engagement, 70 full-length mock tests with video solutions and in-depth analyses, mentoring sessions, and workshops – comprehensive programs that cover the length and breadth of the CLAT syllabus and equips you with the skills required to crack this exam.
+IMS Get.Set.Law offers live online as well as classroom programs that offer 800 hours of intensive engagement, 70 full-length mock tests with video solutions and in-depth analyses, mentoring sessions, and workshops – comprehensive programs that cover the length and breadth of the CLAT syllabus and equip you with the skills required to crack this exam.